Turing Jobs: How to Become a Remote Developer?

 Are you thinking of becoming a remote developer and working for a leading company – hopefully, one based in Silicon Valley – but you don’t live in the US and haven’t been able to secure a visa?
 Don’t despair.
 More and more of the latest Valley startups have discovered that there’s a ton of talent offshore.
 This means that today might just be the best time in history to become a remote developer.

 As someone who’s been working remotely for about as long as it’s been possible, my goal with this post is to tell you how to prepare yourself to get your first serious remote gig.
-Today, I work for a company called Turing.com that places developers with opportunities all over the globe.
+Today, I work for a company called Turing.com, which places developers with opportunities all over the globe.
 We have some of the most advanced developer testing and vetting of any company globally.
-What I’m about to share with you are vital insights I’ve developed first, as a person that’s gone through Turing’s testing and vetting process as well as someone that now works on making that process even more challenging and better.
+What I’m about to share with you are vital insights I’ve developed first, as a person that’s gone through Turing developer tests and tech stack tests and vetting process as well as someone that now works on making that process even more challenging and better.

 But first, let’s answer some of those burning questions you may have about software development and working remotely.